DocWizard/SME-Tips/SME-tips.md

 * <B>Be prepared</B> - Before the meeting, learn about the project or document you work on.
 Research the subject.
 Understand basic concepts and words.
 * <B>Have questions ready</B> - Know what is the goal of your meeting.
 Ask questions leading to that goal.
 Send these questions to the subject matter expert before the meeting.
-* <B>Time and place of the meeting</B> - Talk to the expert about the form of the meeting.
-It can be in person, by telephone, or by a video call.
+* <B>Time and place of the meeting</B> - Think about the form of the meeting.
+For example, it can be in person, by telephone, or by a video call.

-These things all help with

-Remember - by adequately preparing for the interview, you can maximize the efficiency of the interaction, gather accurate information, and build a strong working relationship with the SME, leading to high-quality technical documentation.
+This will help you have a good meeting with the subject matter expert.

-## Time to reach out
+## How to meet the expert

-When ready, reach out to the expert through a preferred channel—email, Slack, or another medium.
-Use multiple channels judiciously to avoid overwhelming the expert.

-Be polite and efficient in your communication. <b> Clearly outline the purpose of your interview and the urgency of their input.
-Communicate specific information needed, project scope, and timelines. </b> Acknowledge their busy schedule; offer flexible communication options and respect their time constraints.
-Highlight the critical role their expertise plays in meeting deadlines.

-While awaiting the SME's response, explore existing documentation or consult knowledgeable colleagues or secondary sources for preliminary information.
-Who knows - you might find answers to many questions on your own.

-If your chosen SME doesn't respond - explore if there are other SMEs or experts within the organization who might be able to provide similar insights or information.
-While maintaining accuracy is crucial, an alternative source might help fill the gap temporarily.
-You can also explore publicly available resources or documentation related to the subject matter.
-While not ideal, these resources might offer insights that partially address your information needs.

-Patience is key, but persistence pays off.
-Remember that you're not asking for a personal favor - this is a crucial part of your job.
-If the situation persists and impacts the project's progress, consider reaching out to the SME's supervisor or manager.
-Politely explain the situation and seek their support in facilitating communication or involvement.
-This should be treated as the nuclear option, however, and will earn you no favor from anyone involved.
+When you are ready, try to speak to the expert.
+Do not send them too many messages.
+You can use email, Slack or any other way.

+Be polite.
+Do not write very long messages.
+Clearly say what you want to talk about.
+Say what information you need, and how soon do you need it.
+Work with the subject matter expert to select a suitable time and place for the meeting.

+While you wait for the expert's reply, you can also try to find documentation that may answer your questions.

+If the subject matter expert does not reply, you can try to find another expert who knows what you need to know.
+Even if this expert does not know everything, they can still be helpful.

+Be patient, but do not stop give up if your expert does not reply.
+Remember that this meeting is important for your work.
+If the expert's help is very necessary, you can try to contact their supervisor or manager.
+Only do this if you have no other choice.

-## Mission accomplished
+## Good job

-With luck, you should now have an interview scheduled.
-Afterward, review your notes for clarity and completeness.
-Seek clarification through follow-up communication if any points remain unclear.
-Always thank the SME for their time and valuable input!

-Building a robust working relationship with the SME leads to high-quality technical documentation.
-Remember, documentation is a means of knowledge sharing among team members, departments, and organizations—crucial for growth, innovation, and continuous improvement.
+After you meet with the expert, remember to read your notes again.
+See if they are clear and complete.
+If they are not clear or complete, ask the expert to explain.
+Thank the expert for their time.

+Always try to have good relations with your experts.
+This will help you with your own work.

 <img src=.\images\00006-1266185086.png width="512" alt="Stylized image of an interview in progress">